On this page:

 Albany, NY 12208–3478

 Publications produced by the Clearinghouse are carefully reviewed by both NIDDK scientists and outside experts.
-This publication was reviewed by Carmen Cuffari, M.D., Johns Hopkins University; Stephen J.D.
-O'Keefe, M.D., University of Pittsburgh; and Thomas Ziegler, M.D., Emory University.
+This publication was reviewed by Carmen Cuffari, M.D., Johns Hopkins University, and Thomas R. Ziegler, M.D., Emory University.

 National Digestive Diseases Information Clearinghouse